-Our cash and equity compensation programs are designed to (i) support our business strategy, (ii) attract, motivate and retain highly talented, results-oriented individuals, (iii) reward the achievement of superior and sustained long-term performance, (iv) be flexible and responsive to evolving market conditions, (v) align the interests of our named executive officers with our stockholders, and (vi) provide competitive pay opportunities.
+Our cash and equity compensation programs are designed to:

+- Support our business strategy. - Attract, motivate and retain highly talented, results-oriented individuals. - Reward the achievement of superior and sustained long-term performance. - Be flexible and responsive to evolving market conditions. - Align the interests of our named executive officers with our stockholders. - Provide competitive pay opportunities.